Does Probation Show Up on Background Check? (Search Now)

 A screenshot showing what juvenile probation is ad that is served the purpose for youths to be held accountable and so they can have rehabilitation services granted to them.

-Does probation show up on background check?
-It depends on the type of check performed.
-Even if the probation conditions have been completed or the person has been discharged early from supervision.
+Whether probation appears on a background check depends on the type of check performed, even if the probation conditions have been completed or the person has been discharged early from supervision.

 Complete or Dismissed Probation: Does it Show Up on a Background Check?
 Until When?